emmorts/docker-qbittorrentvpn/README.md

 - Alpine Linux base (very small image size, see badge above)
 - qBittorrent v5.0.5 with libtorrent (RC 1.2), compiled from source
-- WireGuard and OpenVPN support with automatic killswitch
+- **WireGuard** and **OpenVPN** support
-- Comprehensive network isolation and leak protection
+- iptables with a default `DROP` policy, ensuring qBittorrent traffic *only* goes through the VPN tunnel.
+LAN access to the WebUI remains allowed even if the VPN is down.
+- Configures routing and firewall rules to prevent IP leaks.
+Includes DNS handling via `update-resolv-conf` for OpenVPN.
+- Monitors VPN connection status and can restart the container on failure.
-- Detailed health checks and VPN quality monitoring
+- Periodically checks latency, connectivity, MTU, and optionally download speed through the VPN tunnel.
 - Configurable UID/GID for seamless file permissions
 - Optional Python 3 support for scripts and plugins